 - Are accomplished professionals who have been identified for their demonstrated leadership in the association community.

 - Have committed to advancing the work of associations and the body of knowledge that underpins a dynamic and still-evolving association management profession.

 - Believe that associations are at their best when inclusive and accessible.
 Fellows are committed to continuous learning while leveraging their influence to achieve measurable outcomes that increase accessibility, diversity, equity, and inclusion.

 - Strengthen the association management profession through their active engagement and contributions to ASAE and its initiatives.

-2021 Fellows Retreat Please note that the 2021 Fellows Retreat has been postponed from June 2021 to a later date; final dates and location are TBD, but the group is considering sometime between December 2021 and March 2022.
+Please note that the 2021 Fellows Retreat has been postponed from June 2021 to a later date; final dates and location are TBD, but the group will convene sometime between December 2021 and March 2022.

 FELLOWS CLASS OF 2020

 Congratulations to the association leaders who are new Fellows in 2020 :